luvBB/Blu-ray-Demuxer/README.md

 # Blu-ray Demuxer

-A simple utility for playing and demuxing Blu-ray content directly on your Windows PC.
+A simple utility for demuxing Blu-ray content directly on your Windows PC.

 ---